Q&As for Universities / Colleges

 All eligible students will be contacted by Ipsos MORI, by email or telephone.

-The online survey is linked to a live database of eligible students.
-Our database is updated on a regular basis.
-If students continue to receive reminders after they have completed the survey, this may be because we could not match the details they supplied to the ones supplied by their institution, or because there was some overlap between when they submitted their response and when we re-contacted them.
-We will attempt to contact students by email, then, if we have no response, by telephone.
+The online survey is linked to a live database of eligible students, which is updated on a regular basis.
+If students continue to receive reminders after they have completed the survey, this may be because we could not match the details they supplied to those submitted by their provider, or because there was some overlap between when they submitted their response and when we re-contacted them.
+We will attempt to contact students by email, then if we have no response, by telephone.

 - Will student responses be confidential?

-Responses to the survey are strictly confidential, and all responses are anonymised before they are shared with the institution to ensure individuals cannot be identified.
+Responses to the survey are strictly confidential, and all responses are anonymised before they are shared with the university/college to ensure individuals cannot be identified.